 Didn’t have time to read the news lately?
 Kafkadesk’s got you covered.
-Here’s our recap of what’s been going on: more tensions between Poland and Russia, a face-lift for one of Prague’s iconic sites, and an international (anti-)migration conference in Budapest.
+Here’s our recap of what’s been going on: more tensions between Poland and Russia, a face-lift for Prague’s iconic Lennon Wall, and an international (anti-)migration conference in Budapest.

 Poland snubs Russia ahead of World War II commemorations